filecoin-project/lotus-docs/content/en/docs/storage-providers/lotus/dynamic-retrieval-pricing/index.md

 ---
-title: Dynamic retrieval pricing
+title: "Dynamic retrieval pricing"
-description: Lotus allows you to set different policies to calculate the quoted price of a retrieval deal.
-The two available policies are Default, and External.
+description: "Lotus allows you to set different policies to calculate the quoted price of a retrieval deal.
+The two available policies are Default, and External."
+lead: "Lotus allows you to set different policies to calculate the quoted price of a retrieval deal.
+The two available policies are Default, and External."
+draft: false
+menu:
+    docs:
+        parent: "storage-providers"
+weight: 20
+toc: true
 ---

-# Dynamic retrieval pricing

-Lotus allows you to set different policies to calculate the quoted price of a retrieval deal.
-The two available policies are _Default_, and _External_:

 | Policy name | Description |
 | --- | --- |